decentraland/documentation/content/creator/scenes/projects/scene-metadata.md

 - `business`
 - `sports`

-For example, an Scene could be tagged as a `game` and a `casino` place by adding the following to the `scene.json`
+For example, an Scene could be tagged as `game` and `casino` by adding the following to the `scene.json`

 ```json
   "tags": [